 How can you release a book or more a month?
 Do you use a Ghostwriter?

 I do not use a Ghostwriter, I just write really fast.
 I can typically finish a book in about 10-14 days because I write anywhere from 3,000 to 8,000 words in a single day.
+My highest word count for a single day is 15,000 (so far).
 Writing is my full-time job, so I can write whenever the mood strikes me.
-I also type about 1,000 words every 15 minutes when I’m able to focus properly.
+I also type about 1,000 words every 10-15 minutes when I’m able to focus properly.
 So a word count that might take someone 1-3 days to accomplish, might take me 1-2 hours.